 In March 2020, the United States Federal Communications Commission (FCC) adopted final rules authorizing flexible use of the 3.7-3.98 GHz band for next generation services, including 5G and other advanced spectrum-based services.
 Pursuant to these rules, C-Band wireless broadband deployment was permitted to occur in phases with the opportunity for operations in the lower 0.1 GHz of the band (3.7-3.8 GHz) in certain markets beginning on January 19, 2022.
-This AD refers to "5G C-Band" interference, but wireless broadband technologies, other than 5G, may use the same frequency band.2 These other uses of the same frequency band are within the scope of this AD since they would introduce the same risk of radio altimeter interference as 5G C-Band.
+This AD refers to "5G C-Band" interference, but wireless broadband technologies, other than 5G, may use the same frequency band.
+These other uses of the same frequency band are within the scope of this AD since they would introduce the same risk of radio altimeter interference as 5G C-Band.

 The radio altimeter is an important aircraft instrument, and its intended function is to provide direct height-above-terrain/water information to a variety of aircraft systems.
-Commercial aviation radio altimeters operate in the 4.2-4.4 GHz band, which is separated by 0.22 GHz from the C-Band telecommunication systems in the 3.7-3.98 GHz band.
+Commercial aviation radio altimeters operate in the 4.2 4.4 GHz band, which is separated by 0.22 GHz from the C-Band telecommunication systems in the 3.7 3.98 GHz band.
 The radio altimeter is more precise than a barometric altimeter and for that reason is used where aircraft height over the ground needs to be precisely measured, such as autoland, manual landings, or other low altitude operations.
-The receiver on the radio altimeter is typically highly accurate, however it may deliver erroneous results in the presence of out-or-band radio frequency emissions from other frequency bands.
+The receiver on the radio altimeter is typically highly accurate, however it may deliver erroneous results in the presence of out of-band radio frequency emissions from other frequency bands.
 The radio altimeter must detect faint signals reflected off the ground to measure altitude, in a manner similar to radar.
 Out-of-band signals could significantly degrade radio altimeter functions during critical phases of flight, if the altimeter is unable to sufficiently reject those signals.

 The FAA issued AD 2021-23-12, Amendment 39-21810 (86 FR 69984, December 9, 2021) (AD 2021-23-12) to address the effect of 5G C-Band interference on all transport and commuter category airplanes equipped with a radio (also known as radar) altimeter.
-AD 2021-23-12 requires revising the limitations section of the existing AFM to incorporate limitations prohibiting certain operations, which require radio altimeter data to land in low visibility conditions, when in the presence of 5G C-
+AD 2021-23-12 requires revising the limitations section of the existing AFM to incorporate limitations prohibiting certain operations, which require radio altimeter data to land in low visibility conditions, when in the presence of 5G C-Band interference as identified by NOTAM.
+The FAA issued AD 2021-23-12 because radio altimeter anomalies that are undetected by the automation or pilot, particularly close to the ground (e.g., landing flare), could lead to loss of continued safe flight and landing.